 Worse, the subsidy cliff disproportionately affects families and older adults.

 The American Rescue Plan temporarily eliminated the subsidy cliff by making all households eligible for the premium tax credits regardless of income.
-In 2021 and 2022, no American family will pay more than 8.5 percent of their household income for their “benchmark” plan.
+From 2021 through 2025, no American family will pay more than 8.5 percent of their household income for their “benchmark” plan.

 Note: When determining your premium tax credit, the IRS and the Marketplace use modified adjusted gross income (MAGI).
 When I write “income,” I’m referring to MAGI.